spark-mv/cdn/install.md

 Next step is to [start collecting statistics from real users] (https://github.com/hola/cdn/blob/master/install.md#5-deploy-to-production)

-# 5. Deploy to production
+# 5. Deploy statistics collection to production

 When you are satisfied with local testing, you can gradually enable statsitics collection for real users in production.